Ayu Maulida: Puteri Indonesia 2020

 After qualifying the provincial title of Puteri Indonesia East Java 2020, Maulida represented the province of East Java in the national beauty contest, Puteri Indonesia 2020, which was held on March 6, 2020.
-She was successfully selected as the winner of Miss Universe Indonesia, and also won the special award for "Best in Traditional Costume" and "2nd Runner-up in Best in Evening Gown".
+She was selected as the winner of Miss Universe Indonesia, and also won the special award for "Best in Traditional Costume" and "2nd Runner-up in Best in Evening Gown".
 The final coronation night was graced by the reigning Miss Universe 2019, Zozibini Tunzi and Miss Universe 2015, Pia Wurtzbach as the selection committee.
-During her finale night speech for Puteri Indonesia 2020, Maulida successfully raised her charity foundation called #SenyumDesa, which helps rural villagers across the islands of Indonesia.
+During her finale night speech, Maulida raised her charity foundation called #SenyumDesa, which helps rural villagers across the islands of Indonesia.
 Maulida said:

 "We as a Woman have the capacity to impact the community wherever we are, My platform "Senyum Desa" founded in 2017, makes me believe that this is our duty to give awareness and spread positivity.
 I truly believe a strong Woman stands up for herself, But a stronger Woman empowers others, so let's make the universe smile together...

 I am Ayu Maulida, from Jawa Timur..."